HumbertoBPF/stained-glass-recognizer-api/README.md

     <li>Download the source code.</li>
     <li>
-        Make sure you have Python (Python 3.10 is recommended) and pip (Packager Installer for Python) in your computer.
+        Make sure you have Python (Python 3.10 is recommended) and pip (Packager Installer for Python) on your computer.
     </li>
     <li>In the root of the project, run the command "pip install -r requirements.txt".
 It will install the dependencies of the project.</li>